shikhar0503/Power-BI-Dashboards/README.md

-# MS PowerBI Projects
+# Microsoft PowerBI Projects

 ## Project 1: Amazon Bestselling Books Analysis

-1 This dashboard has three filters: Price of the book, Year of the book and Genre of the book
+1 This dashboard has three filters: Price of the book, Year of the book and Genre of the book.

 2 This dashboard can be used to view:
   - Top books by user rating